adantop/mysql/README.md

-# PostgreSQL Deployment
+# MySQL Deployment

-This deployment comes with PGAdmin 4, it requires two volumes to work **pg-data** which stores databases data and **pgadmin-data** which stores pgadmin user data.
+This deployment comes with admine, it requires a volume for mysql **mysql-data**.
 Common environment variables can be set in an env file; there is a sample config file in this repository: `config/local.env`

 ## Useful commands

+1. Create volumes (once)

+    ```shell
+        docker volume create pg-data
+        docker volume create pgadmin-data
+    ```

 1. Run with Docker Compose